Synthetixio/SIPs/SCCP/sccp-83.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Going forward, apply the same market closure mechanism on commodities and forex synths as those applied on stocks during periods of market closures.
+Apply going forward the same market closure mechanism, currently applied on stocks, on commodities and forex synths.

 ## Abstract